How To Create the Perfect Elevator Pitch in 6 Steps

 Tips for writing an elevator pitch

-Here are some extra tips to help as you create a compelling elevator pitch.
+Here are some extra tips to help as you create a compelling elevator pitch:

 Keep it simple

-The perfect elevator pitch is incredibly simple and can be understood by people who have no knowledge of your industry.
-In order to accomplish this, you should avoid all jargon or industry-related words that the average person wouldn't understand.
-One way to keep your pitch as simple as possible is to use this basic formula:
+An excellent elevator pitch is simple and understandable, even by people who don't know your industry.
+To accomplish this, avoid using jargon or industry-related words that the average person may not understand.
+One way to keep your pitch simple is to use this basic formula:

 Prepare different lengths for your elevator pitch

 Depending on the situation, you may have different lengths of time to present your pitch.
 For example, if you're at a structured networking event, you may have two minutes to introduce yourself.
 In another situation, you might have only 20 seconds to tell someone who you are and what you do.
 By creating pitches in varying lengths, you can feel ready to communicate your message effectively and in an appropriate length of time.